dotburo/form-digger/README.md

 ### renderItem
 Function to render each item.
 Default: ``item => `<li>${JSON.stringify(item)}</li>``
 ### responseItemsKey:
-Property name in the server response which contains the results. `Default: 'data'`
+Property name in the server response which contains the results.
+Works with the default Laravel `data` property. `Default: 'data'`
 ### paginator
 Optional Paginator instance, see `src/Paginator`.
 Default: `null`
 ### eventName